PeterdeGuzman/PeterdeGuzman/README.md

 I am a current Master's in Data Science graduate student at Duke University.

 ### 🔭 I’m currently working on:
-- A book project with the Department of Political Science analyzing social media data on emerging trends in youth political participation and political polarization
+- An article with the Department of Political Science analyzing social media data on emerging trends in youth political participation and political polarization
 - A project analyzing potential interventions to alleviate food insecurity among young people in North Carolina.
 - I'm currently taking courses on Natural Language Processing and Data Visualization.
 ### 🌱 I’m currently learning: